California Gurls: Music video

 The video was directed by Mathew Cullen and was inspired by the work of Will Cotton, who was also the artistic director of the video.
 Filming of the video began on May 14, 2010.
 It premiered on June 14, 2010.
 Perry explained the use of a candy theme instead of a beach theme for the video, saying, "It's definitely something to watch when you have the munchies. ...
 It's all edible.
 We named it 'Candyfornia' instead of 'California', so it's a different world," she said.
 "It's not just like, 'Oh, let's go to the beach and throw a party and then shoot a music video!'
 It's more like, 'Let's put us California Gurls in a whole different world!"
 The video has been controversial since there were several accusations of plagiarism against Perry, one due to similarities between the video and "Fergalicious" by Fergie, particularly in the sets and the outfits.

 In the music video, Perry is a game piece in Candyfornia, a game based in poker and board games.
 The settings are inspired in part by Alice's Adventures in Wonderland, Charlie and the Chocolate Factory, and the board game Candy Land, with much of the set decorated with cupcakes, ice creams, cotton candy, and lollipops.
 Snoop Dogg, who is referenced in the lyrics by his old name Snoop "Doggy" Dogg, appears in the video as a king named "Sugar Daddy" that is holding several young women (Queens of Candyfornia) captive throughout the game, using candy-related devices to hold them.
 Perry moves around, experimenting with objects.
 She moves through the land, making discoveries and freeing the women.
 In the chorus, she appears lying down on a cotton candy cloud, naked.
 Snoop Dogg tries to block her advances in many ways.
 When all the women are free, Perry leads them in a dance on the beach.
 Seeing the women freed, "Sugar Daddy" becomes enraged, marching on the women's position with an army of gummy bears.
 Perry defeats the army with whipped cream guns attached to her breasts, after which the stunned king throws down his staff and surrenders.
 The video ends with "Sugar Daddy" buried up to his neck in the sand by the women, nonetheless admiring their beauty and (in a nod to the Beach Boys song) wishing that women everywhere could be California girls.
 Various California landmarks appear in the video, such as the Hollywood Walk of Fame, the Hollywood Sign, Sunset Boulevard, the Capitol Records Building, the Golden Gate Bridge and Venice Beach which were all made out of confectionery.

+In October 2010, four months after the release of the official video, the original video by “KatyPerryMusic,” was replaced with the current version uploaded by “emimusic.”
+The original upload, which garnered over 56 million views, is no longer available.